Building Your Own Custom Workflows

 Want more guidance?
 Check out our blog post “Prompt engineering for SEOs” for detailed best practices.

-Your prompt can reference special agent tools to expand what it can do:
+Your workflow can reference special agent tools to expand what it can do:

 Search other grids: Tell the AI to search another grid by name using its search tool